cybershoe/moist-controller/README.md

 enough energy to drive the solenoid, an H-bridge driver U6 to drive the solenoid in the appropriate direction, and a comparator
 U7 with an 8.2V reference D2 to indicate when the capacitor is sufficiently charged.
 To open or close the solenoid, the MCU first sets the DRV_EN pin HIGH, which powers up the boost converter and enables the H-Bridge.
-After a short delay for the comparator to stabilize, the MCU waits for the capacitor voltage to exceed the 8.2v referenced, causing the comparator to bring the !CHGD line low.
-Once the capacitor is charged, the MCU pulses the DRV_1 or DRV_2 pin for the appropriate duration to open or close the valve, respectively, and then brings DRV_EN low to power off the driver circuitry and preserve energy.
+After a short delay for the comparator to stabilize, the MCU waits for the capacitor voltage to exceed the 8.2v reference, causing the comparator to bring the !CHGD line LOW.
+Once the capacitor is charged, the MCU pulses the DRV_1 or DRV_2 pin HIGH for the appropriate duration to open or close the valve, respectively, and then brings DRV_EN low to power off the driver circuitry and preserve energy.

 ## A Note about WiFI: